yahgoo/Hackintosh-HP-850-G7-Opencore-Sequoia/README.md

 - Touchpad including tap-to-click, scrolling, mouse buttons (can be disable with prt scr key)

 ## Not Working
+- Right USB A port.
+To fix via usb port mapping
 - Camera
 - Microphone
 - HDMI